 As noted above, the construction and operational emissions for the proposed Project would be below SCAQMD significance thresholds and the nearest sensitive receptor is located outside the area of concern of the SCAQMD localized lookup tables for air quality impacts.
 The proposed Project is the operation of a hydrogen pipeline.
 Hydrogen is an odorless gas and would not be the potential source of odorous emissions in the event of a pipeline leak.
-Therefore, the potential for the proposed Project to result emissions, including odors, to adversely affect a substantial number of people is less than significant.
+For health risk, construction would be short term and there would not be any emissions associated with operations except for emergency flaring emissions, which would occur infrequently.
+Therefore, the potential for the proposed Project to result in emissions, including odors or health risks such as cancer acute or chronic risks, that could adversely affect a substantial number of people is less than significant.
 Thus, the potential impacts for Air Quality Impact 4 is less than significant (Class III).